M&G Investment Management Ltd. Sells 32,840 Shares of S&P Global Inc. (NYSE:SPGI)

-M&G Investment Management Ltd. decreased its stake in shares of S&P Global Inc. (NYSE:SPGI – Get Rating) by 15.2% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+M&G Investment Management Ltd. lowered its holdings in shares of S&P Global Inc. (NYSE:SPGI – Get Rating) by 15.2% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 183,906 shares of the business services provider’s stock after selling 32,840 shares during the quarter.
-M&G Investment Management Ltd. owned about 0.08% of S&P Global worth $86,804,000 at the end of the most recent quarter.
+M&G Investment Management Ltd. owned 0.08% of S&P Global worth $86,804,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other large investors also recently modified their holdings of SPGI.
-BlackRock Inc. lifted its position in S&P Global by 0.4% during the third quarter.
-BlackRock Inc. now owns 17,535,606 shares of the business services provider’s stock valued at $7,450,702,000 after purchasing an additional 77,909 shares during the last quarter.
-Wellington Management Group LLP lifted its position in S&P Global by 4.3% during the third quarter.
-Wellington Management Group LLP now owns 5,918,273 shares of the business services provider’s stock valued at $2,514,615,000 after purchasing an additional 245,047 shares during the last quarter.
-Capital World Investors lifted its position in S&P Global by 0.7% during the third quarter.
-Capital World Investors now owns 5,559,696 shares of the business services provider’s stock valued at $2,362,259,000 after purchasing an additional 40,386 shares during the last quarter.
-Geode Capital Management LLC lifted its position in S&P Global by 11.7% during the third quarter.
-Geode Capital Management LLC now owns 4,303,266 shares of the business services provider’s stock valued at $1,824,118,000 after purchasing an additional 451,827 shares during the last quarter.
-Finally, Parnassus Investments LLC lifted its position in S&P Global by 3.6% during the third quarter.
-Parnassus Investments LLC now owns 2,925,402 shares of the business services provider’s stock valued at $1,242,974,000 after purchasing an additional 100,883 shares during the last quarter.
-Hedge funds and other institutional investors own 92.90% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in SPGI.
+Nordea Investment Management AB lifted its holdings in shares of S&P Global by 105.3% in the 3rd quarter.
+Nordea Investment Management AB now owns 1,886,720 shares of the business services provider’s stock worth $815,394,000 after acquiring an additional 967,581 shares during the last quarter.
+1832 Asset Management L.P. lifted its holdings in shares of S&P Global by 357.7% in the 2nd quarter.
+1832 Asset Management L.P. now owns 730,820 shares of the business services provider’s stock worth $299,513,000 after acquiring an additional 571,161 shares during the last quarter.
+Geode Capital Management LLC lifted its holdings in shares of S&P Global by 11.7% in the 3rd quarter.
+Geode Capital Management LLC now owns 4,303,266 shares of the business services provider’s stock worth $1,824,118,000 after acquiring an additional 451,827 shares during the last quarter.
+Two Sigma Advisers LP lifted its holdings in shares of S&P Global by 173.3% in the 3rd quarter.
+Two Sigma Advisers LP now owns 637,700 shares of the business services provider’s stock worth $270,952,000 after acquiring an additional 404,400 shares during the last quarter.
+Finally, Junto Capital Management LP bought a new stake in shares of S&P Global in the 3rd quarter worth about $113,076,000.
+Institutional investors and hedge funds own 92.90% of the company’s stock.

-Several equities analysts have commented on the stock.
-The Goldman Sachs Group assumed coverage on shares of S&P Global in a research report on Tuesday.
-They set a “buy” rating and a $485.00 price objective for the company.
-StockNews.com lowered shares of S&P Global from a “buy” rating to a “hold” rating in a report on Wednesday, February 16th.
-Oppenheimer lowered their target price on shares of S&P Global from $540.00 to $497.00 and set an “outperform” rating for the company in a report on Wednesday, February 9th.
-BMO Capital Markets raised their target price on shares of S&P Global from $473.00 to $486.00 and gave the stock an “outperform” rating in a report on Thursday, March 3rd.
-Finally, Barclays restated an “overweight” rating and issued a $500.00 target price on shares of S&P Global in a report on Tuesday.
-One analyst has rated the stock with a hold rating and thirteen have issued a buy rating to the company.
-According to MarketBeat, S&P Global currently has an average rating of “Buy” and an average price target of $481.08.

-S&P Global (NYSE:SPGI – Get Rating) last posted its earnings results on Tuesday, February 8th.
-The business services provider reported $3.15 EPS for the quarter, beating analysts’ consensus estimates of $3.13 by $0.02.
-The business had revenue of $2.09 billion for the quarter, compared to the consensus estimate of $2.05 billion.
-S&P Global had a net margin of 36.46% and a return on equity of 205.36%.
-The company’s revenue for the quarter was up 11.8% on a year-over-year basis.
-During the same quarter last year, the firm posted $2.71 EPS.
-Sell-side analysts forecast that S&P Global Inc. will post 13.47 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 10th.
-Shareholders of record on Friday, May 27th will be given a dividend of $0.85 per share.
-This is an increase from S&P Global’s previous quarterly dividend of $0.77.
-The ex-dividend date of this dividend is Thursday, May 26th.
-This represents a $3.40 dividend on an annualized basis and a yield of 0.89%.
-S&P Global’s dividend payout ratio (DPR) is 24.62%.

-In other news, EVP Steven J. Kemps sold 1,591 shares of S&P Global stock in a transaction that occurred on Friday, March 4th.
+In related news, EVP Steven J. Kemps sold 1,591 shares of the business’s stock in a transaction on Friday, March 4th.
 The shares were sold at an average price of $407.23, for a total value of $647,902.93.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider Dimitra Manis sold 2,636 shares of S&P Global stock in a transaction that occurred on Wednesday, March 2nd.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Dimitra Manis sold 2,636 shares of the business’s stock in a transaction on Wednesday, March 2nd.
 The stock was sold at an average price of $405.41, for a total transaction of $1,068,660.76.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 7,410 shares of company stock worth $3,002,623 in the last three months.
+Over the last ninety days, insiders have sold 7,410 shares of company stock valued at $3,002,623.
 Insiders own 0.10% of the company’s stock.

+S&P Global (NYSE:SPGI – Get Rating) last posted its earnings results on Tuesday, February 8th.
+The business services provider reported $3.15 earnings per share for the quarter, beating the consensus estimate of $3.13 by $0.02.
+The firm had revenue of $2.09 billion during the quarter, compared to analyst estimates of $2.05 billion.
+S&P Global had a net margin of 36.46% and a return on equity of 205.36%.
+The business’s quarterly revenue was up 11.8% on a year-over-year basis.
+During the same period in the previous year, the firm earned $2.71 EPS.
+Analysts forecast that S&P Global Inc. will post 13.47 EPS for the current year.

+The company also recently announced a quarterly dividend, which will be paid on Friday, June 10th.
+Stockholders of record on Friday, May 27th will be issued a dividend of $0.85 per share.
+This represents a $3.40 annualized dividend and a dividend yield of 0.89%.
+This is a positive change from S&P Global’s previous quarterly dividend of $0.77.
+The ex-dividend date of this dividend is Thursday, May 26th.
+S&P Global’s payout ratio is 24.62%.

 About S&P Global (Get Rating)